Main content | back to top

 - Change over and use of an EAL must wait until the vessel's next scheduled dry docking (consistent with the requirements of 46 CFR 31.10-21, typically at least every 5 years or sooner)

 If a vessel is unable to use an EAL because it is technically infeasible, the owner/operator must explain why they cannot do so in their vessel recordkeeping documentation, and must report the use of a non-environmentally acceptable lubricant to EPA in the vessel’s Annual Report.

 According to the new VGP, “environmentally acceptable lubricants” means lubricants that are “biodegradable” and “minimally-toxic” and are not “bioaccumulative”, meeting performance standards that have been defined by the EPA.
 For purposes of the VGP, products meeting the permit’s definitions of being an “Environmentally Acceptable Lubricant” include those labelled by the following labelling programs: Blue Angel, European Ecolabel, Nordic Swan, the Swedish Standards SS 155434 and 155470, Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR) requirements, and EPA’s Design for the Environment (DfE).

 Shell Marine Products is committed to providing practical and cost effective solutions to our customers to help them comply with the requirements of the new VGP regulations.

-We will progressively enhance our product portfolio during the second half of this year to include EALs for use in applications with potential for an oil-to-sea interface.
+We will progressively enhance our product portfolio to include EALs for use in applications with potential for an oil-to-sea interface.
 More detailed information about our new EAL products will be made available soon, including from where and when they will be available.